hellsmile/hellsmile/README.md

 <p align="center"> im always free to c+h, u dont need to ask or anything. i love cuddles

-<p align="center"> if i leave the game im most likely drained and will be back later
+<p align="center"> if i leave randomly im most likely drained and will be back later or my phone died

 <p align="center"> dni if u think i love tanjiro more than me